Where can you buy Ripple?

 - They push the sales to financial institutions which can increase the price.

-- A lot of people don’t like Ripple which can stunt its growth.
+- A lot of people don’t like how complicated Ripple is, which can stunt its growth.

-- There’s a common misconception that it’s centralized when it’s not.
+- There’s a common misconception that the currency is centralized when it’s not.